-

 Abstract:

 The major contribution of this thesis is to the search for efficient and effective algorithms that solve constraint satisfaction problems and data mining problems.
 As, besides evaluating new evolutionary algorithms by comparing it with previous evolutionary techniques, it makes a connection between these two problem areas on the level of the problem solver.
 Furthermore, the part about constraint satisfaction problems provides a connection between two fields, that of evolutionary computation and of constraint programming, by way of empirical research.
+Another contribution is in the form of a new measurement called resampling ratio, which might aid in the development of evolutionary algorithms.
+Two minor contributions are in a study about evolutionary art and in the presentation and evaluation of a new approach to solving dynamic problems using evolutionary computation.

 Akira Oyama (2000)